QuickBooks Blog

 After choosing the structure, it’s time to settle on a location for your business.
 Even if your company operates mostly online, you still need to register a location for operations like receiving government documents, filing taxes, and more.

-• Operating under a name other than your legal name: You’ll need to file a DBA.
-In some states, business owners have to file DBA registrations with the state agency in charge of business filings (usually the Secretary of State’s office).
+Also, you can operate under a name other than your legal name—you’ll need to file a doing business as (DBA).
+In some states, business owners have to file DBA registrations with the state agency in charge of business filings—usually the Secretary of State’s office.

-You’ll need to register separately with some of your local and state agencies, such as:
+You’ll need to register separately with some of your local and state agencies, such as the:

 • Department of Revenue